aum1618/blog/content/Bounty Hacker.md

 -***
 ```
 This answered the first question.
 Next looking at locks.txt I found a list of alphanumeric strings that looked like passwords. the SSH port (22) was also open.
-I had the Ip-address.
 I had the Ip-address I had the username and a list of passwords.
 I could try brute forcing it.
-This also answered one of our questions.
+This also answered one of our questions of which service can be bruteforced.

 I used [[hydra]] to brute force SSH using the following command